Top 10 fastest centuries (100s) in T20I cricket history

 However, his record was broken after a few months, which we will talk about next.

-On October 23, 2024, Zimbabwe’s Sikandar Raza hit a 33-ball ton against Gambia in group B fixture of the ICC Men’s T20 World Cup Sub Regional Africa Qualifier.
-Raza’s knock helped Zimbabwe smash 344/4 against Gambia, which is the highest ever total in T20I cricket history.
+On October 23, 2024, Zimbabwe’s Sikandar Raza hit a 33-ball ton against Gambia in a group B fixture of the ICC Men’s T20 World Cup Sub-Regional Africa Qualifier.
+Raza’s knock helped Zimbabwe smash 344/4 against Gambia, the highest ever T20I total.

 Talking about Raza’s knock, he hit seven fours and 15 sixes during his stay at the crease and finished with 133* off 43 deliveries.